LucianoCirino/MHWI-LedgeLBG/README.md

 These are the controls the script is using to perform all the actions in the game, and as such must match your ingame keyboard & mouse controls.
 They are configured by default as my ingame defaults.

 > [!NOTE]
-> Don't put capital letters for letters for the keyboard letters.
+> Don't put capital letters.
 For example, "W" should be "w".

 > [!IMPORTANT]
-> The <code>craft</code> key should be your ingame shortcut key that crafts all your primary ammo (1 → 8).
+> The <code>craft</code> key should be your in-game shortcut key that crafts all your primary ammo (1 → 8).
 This can be left blank if not used.

 <br>